sf-wdi-37/dom-events-jquery/README.md

 In these cases, the callback often won't be given a name.
 A function without a name is called an **anonymous function**.

-> When you use a jQuery selector like `$('p')`, the collection you get back isn't exactly the same as a native JavaScript array.
-To iterate over a jQuery collection, use jQuery's `.each` iterator method.

 ### Events